Storms, floods & fires

 Find out if you live in a

-To find out if you are in a natural disaster prone area you
+To find out if you are in a natural disaster-prone area, you can

-Ask them about flood mapping and the Bushfire Attack Level (BAL)
+You can ask them about flood mapping and the Bushfire Attack

-of your home to get a better understanding of your risk of flood
+Level (BAL) of your home to get a better understanding of your risk

 You can also ask your council whether your house has been built